obriencj/python-brine/README.md

 myfun = lambda x: ("Why hello there, %s" % str(x)) myfun("Godzilla") # ==> "Why hello there, Godzilla"

+# if we tried this without the brine/unbrine wrapping, we'd get a
+# pickle.PicklingError raised all up in our biz
 myfun_redux = unbrine(pickle_unpickle(brine(myfun)))

 # this is now a copy of the original